sutharhitesh665/sutharhitesh665/README.md

 - 👋 Hi, I’m Hitesh @sutharhitesh665
 - 🌱 I’m currently learning Generative Art
-- 💞️ I’m looking to collaborate on Many Design Things
+- 💞️ I’m looking to collaborate on Design & Development Things

 <!---
 sutharhitesh665/sutharhitesh665 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.